 Even though Bandwidth competes with other well known CPaaS companies like Twilio (NYSE:TWLO), it mostly competes with legacy telecommunications companies such as Verizon (NYSE:VZ) and AT&T (NYSE:T), which lack the equivalent software layer over their own networks.

-As you can see below, Bandwidth's revenue growth has been strong over the last two years, growing from quarterly revenue of $113.5 million in Q1 FY2021, to $137.8 million.
+As you can see below, Bandwidth's revenue growth has been over the last two years, growing from $120.7 million in Q2 FY2021 to $145.9 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.4% in Q1.
+Bandwidth's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 40.4% in Q2.

-That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Bandwidth's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Bandwidth burned through $10.9 million in Q1.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Bandwidth burned through $1.23 million of cash in Q2 despite being cash flow positive last year.

-Bandwidth has burned through $8.79 million in cash over the last twelve months, resulting in a negative 1.52% free cash flow margin.
-This below average FCF margin is a result of Bandwidth's need to invest in the business to continue penetrating its market.
+Bandwidth has burned through $12.7 million of cash over the last 12 months, resulting in a negative 2.15% free cash flow margin.
+This below-average FCF margin stems from Bandwidth's poor unit economics or a continuous need to reinvest in its business to penetrate the market.

-With a market capitalization of $310.8 million Bandwidth is among smaller companies, but its more than $85.3 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $383.2 million, Bandwidth is among smaller companies, but its more than $91.8 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 Is Now The Time?

-Bandwidth may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Bandwidth we will be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+When considering an investment in Bandwidth, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Bandwidth, we'll be cheering from the sidelines.
+Its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
+And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.